Girivana Loop via the Msemani Dam on the H7

 Buffalo-Weavers.
 These birds have communal nesting habits building their

-nests normally on the northern side of larger trees in order to avoid
+nests normally on the northern side of

 the prevailing south easterly winds.
 On a day when the sun is not